angelxuanchang/nlp-class/hw0.md

     python3 check.py -l log

-The accuracy on `data/input/test.txt` will not be shown.
+The performance on `data/input/test.txt` will not be shown.
 We will evaluate your output on the test input after the submission deadline.

 The default solution gets a very poor F-score on the test set: